enzo-project/enzo-e/doc/source/devel/hydro_infrastructure.rst

 initialization.
 The instances can then be used multiple times per time-step (along multiple dimensions if the operation is directional) and in other time-steps.
-Lists (excluding passive scalars) of the expected primitives and integration quantities are respectively *registered* during the construction of ``EnzoReconstructor`` and ``EnzoIntegrationQuanUpdate``.
-These quantities must each share a name with the registered quantities in ``FIELD_TABLE``.
+Lists (excluding passive scalars) of the expected primitives and integration keys are respectively *registered* during the construction of ``EnzoReconstructor`` and ``EnzoIntegrationQuanUpdate``.
+These keys must each share a name with the registered quantities in ``FIELD_TABLE``.
 In contrast, configuration of ``EnzoRiemann``, is less flexible and instances actually specify the non-passive integration quantities and